space

 And this leads to the second principle: “Common love does not cure anything.”
 There really is nothing you can “do” to “make” your husband change.
 I have learned from experience that people change for only one reason: sorrow.
 When people recognize how they have hurt others, and when they feel sorry for what they have done, then they can change any behavior they want.
 But until they really want to change—out of heartfelt remorse, rather than out of fear or coercion—they won’t change no matter how bad it gets.
 Even when someone says, “I can’t,” it really means, in the deepest unconscious sense, “I won’t.”

 So what can you do?
 Well, as difficult as it is, all you can do is focus on yourself.
 If you want to help your husband change, then show him, through your behavior—not just in what you say to him—how to live charitably and peacefully with another.
-Learn, in the words of Saint Francis of Assisi, to accept the world’s injustice, cruelty, and contempt with patience, without being ruffled, and without murmuring.
+Learn to accept the world’s injustice, cruelty, and contempt with patience, without being ruffled, and without murmuring.
 If you can do that, then perhaps your husband will come to recognize—and mourn—the fact that in his anger—and in his avoidance of it with obsessive-compulsive rituals—he defiles love itself.
 If he sees in you what he lacks, he may be motivated to explore his inner experience enough to change his behavior; but if he sees in you only his angry, unstable, and unprotective mother, then nothing will change.

 In the end, the provocation of anger—and violence—is a subtle dance between two people.
 If through charity you can avoid provocation, then you have a chance.
 Otherwise you may need police protection.